 “The smart waste management market is expected to grow owing to the increasing number of smart city initiatives and strict government regulations.
 It is estimated to grow from USD 1.08 Billion in 2016 to USD 2.37 Billion by 2021, at a Compound Annual Growth Rate (CAGR) of 16.9%.”

-The leading players included in the report are:
+The leading smart waste solutions players included in the report are:

-Benefits include – no waste for rodents etc, compaction to c.5 times normal capacity.
+Benefits include no waste for rodents and compaction to c.5 times the normal capacity.
 No overflow and a clean visible impression.

 Covanta specialises in energy from waste and operates c.50 facilities worldwide.

-Bin-E is a solution for inside buildings – where all waste is placed in one bin – and sensors separate it into waste or recycling – and adds compaction.
+Bin-E is a smart waste solution for inside buildings where all waste is placed in one bin and sensors separate it into waste or recycling while also adding compaction.

-Evoeco provides an interactive response to peoples waste disposal – showing what you have put in bin and the environmental outcome.
+Evoeco provides an interactive response to people’s waste disposal, showing what you have put in the bin and the environmental outcome.

 “Digital video captures attention and shows users the exact items in your waste stream.
 On-screen messages educate and motivate users every time they throw away their waste in the bins.”

-Ecube provides a suite of services including solar panelled compaction devices and bin fullness monitoring systems.
+Ecube provides a suite of smart waste solution services which includes solar-panelled compaction devices and bin fullness monitoring systems.
 They have a strong presence in stadiums and sports arenas.

 The smart waste solutions space is certainly very interesting with increasing options for boosting recycling through the usage of smart technology